Friday, 30 november 2018, 09:15 , by Paul Macdonald

 Verdict: Haas had been linked with an overhaul, but the American team have opted for stability, retaining faith in Magnussen and Grosjean.
 The Frenchman earned his seat with an impressive recovery from a woeful start to the season.
 Magnussen's admirable consistency in 2018 has landed the Dane a two-year deal - rare currency in F1's midfield.

-Verdict: Since the Lawrence Stroll-led takeover of Force India in the summer break, their driver line-up for next year has been something of an open secret.
-Perez's deal was confirmed ahead of the United States Grand Prix.
-Stroll's son Lance is near certain to make the switch from Williams next year - having seen a potential mid-2018 move evaporate.
-The fate befalling Ocon as the odd one out has frustrated fans, team officials and his fellow drivers alike.
+Verdict: Perez's deal was confirmed ahead of the United States Grand Prix.
+Lance Stroll has made the switch from Williams for next year - having seen a potential mid-2018 move evaporate.
+The fate befalling Ocon - who will have to be content as a reserve driver for the 2019 season - has frustrated fans, team officials and his fellow drivers alike.

 Carlos Sainz - Contracted until 2019